majdzadeh/thales/README.md

 ## What is this?

-This tool provides stock Options chain data using Yahoo Finance free Options data API service.
+This tool provides stock Options chain data using the following providers:

+* Yahoo Finance free Options data API service

+* Intrinio Options data API service

 ## How to

 1. Enter stock ticker in ``Ticker``
+2. Select the provider from the ``Provider`` list
-2. Hit ``Submit``
+3. Hit ``Submit``
-3. Select an expiry date from the ``Expiry date`` list
+4. Select an expiry date from the ``Expiry date`` list
-4. Call and Put Options will be displayed for the given ticker and expiry date
+5. Call and Put Options will be displayed for the given ticker and expiry date

 ## Dependencies